diogoff/qstvec/README.md

 print(sv.bit_string())
 ```

+### GPU backend

 If you have a GPU and CuPy installed, you might want to try the GPU backend.
 (It should be faster, but more limited in terms of memory.)

-For this purpose, import `Statevector` from the GPU package:
+For this purpose, import `Statevector` from the GPU package instead:

 ```python
 from qstvec_gpu import Statevector